‘My name is Pussy Galore’. – Pussy Galore.

-It’s supposedly remotely based on Ian Fleming’s novel Goldfinger (1959) but the writers haven’t used much more than the title and title character.
+It is supposedly remotely based on Ian Fleming’s novel Goldfinger (1959) but the writers have not used much more than the title and title character.
 Bond: ‘Do you expect me to talk?’
 Goldfinger, threatening to roast Bond’s chestnuts with a laser: ‘No Mr Bond.
 I expect you to die.’

 The sell line from the poster goes: ‘Everything he touches turns to excitement!’

 It won one Oscar, for Best Sound Effects Editing (Norman Wanstall).